MichaelCurrin/workflow-builder/index.md

 ## Steps

-See [Workflows](https://michaelcurrin.github.io/code-cookbook/recipes/ci-cd/github-actions/workflows/) in my Code Cookbook.
+More to come hear soon!
+Probably using React.

+Explore the [Workflows](https://michaelcurrin.github.io/code-cookbook/recipes/ci-cd/github-actions/workflows/) section in my Code Cookbook.
 That covers GH Actions recipes for languages like Python, Ruby, Node, Deno and Go.
 Plus how to do tasks like build to GH Pages, build a Jekyll site or build and release assets.

 {% endraw %}